 We have a strong track record of our pupils going on to competitive grammar and independent schools and a visit to us will reveal all our children are confident, well–adjusted, global citizens.
 We are committed to delivering the highest quality educational experience, which is both challenging and fun giving our pupils the tools to achieve well above the national average.

-Recently rated "Excellent" in all areas by the ISI and shortlisted for Prep School of the Year 2020, contact us to experience the school first hand with a tour.
+Rated "Excellent" in all areas by the ISI (Inspection Report 2019) and shortlisted for Prep School of the Year 2021, contact us to experience the school first hand with a tour.

 Staines Prep was whisked away to a land of magic and fairytales as author Abie Longstaff visited for World Book Day on Thursday 6th March.